 Union Springs is a very small village located in the state of New York.
-With a population of 1,094 people and just one neighborhood, Union Springs is the 743rd largest community in New York.
-Much of the housing stock in Union Springs was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,078 people and just one neighborhood, Union Springs is the 743rd largest community in New York.
+Union Springs has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages, Union Springs isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Union Springs are a mix of both white- and blue-collar jobs.
-Overall, Union Springs is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Union Springs who work in sales jobs (16.89%), healthcare (12.95%), and teaching (12.13%).
+Overall, Union Springs is a village of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Union Springs who work in healthcare (17.94%), sales jobs (12.18%), and teaching (10.66%).

-Because of many things, Union Springs is a great place for families with children to consider.
-First of all, many other families with children live here, making Union Springs a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Union Springs has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Union Springs’s overall crime rate is lower than average for the country.
+Union Springs is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Union Springs’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Union Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Union Springs in 2022 was $37,280, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $149,120 for a family of four.
+The per capita income in Union Springs in 2022 was $35,907, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $143,628 for a family of four.
 However, Union Springs contains both very wealthy and poor people as well.

+Union Springs is a very ethnically-diverse village.
 The people who call Union Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Union Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Union Springs include Irish, German, English, Hungarian, and French.
+Important ancestries of people in Union Springs include Irish, English, German, Hungarian, and French.

 The most common language spoken in Union Springs is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Chinese.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Union Springs, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Did you know that the neighborhood has more Hungarian and Dutch ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Hungarian and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 6.8% of this neighborhood's residents have Hungarian ancestry and 4.7% have Dutch ancestry.
+In fact, 6.8% of this neighborhood's residents have Hungarian ancestry and 25.1% have English ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the neighborhood in Union Springs are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 69.2% of the neighborhoods in America.
-In addition, 0.4% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 80.1% of America's neighborhoods.
+The neighbors in the neighborhood in Union Springs are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 59.5% of the neighborhoods in America.
+In addition, 1.5% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 76.5% of America's neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.